-What are our current workflows and do they often involve non-textual information for our current workforce?
-Are there future use cases where other modalities might intersect with this work that would push us toward natively multi-modal models?
-Right-size your models Choosing the right model is critical to optimizing the performance, capabilities, and cost of your AI applications.
+Do we have governance in place across data and ML models to successfully manage and version control custom models?
+Have we done a cost-benefit analysis of customizations and performance?
+Right-size your models Choosing the right model is critical to optimizing the performance, capabilities, and cost of your Al applications.
 There's no single defining LM or foundation model for all use cases.
-Some general-purpose models are trained on huge amounts of data that are irrelevant to your needs - for example, your organizational model doesn't need to know the words to every Taylor Swift song to generate a summary report on population health trends or next quarter's sales goals by region.
+Some generalpurpose models are trained on huge amounts of data that are irrelevant to your needs - for example, your organizational model doesn't need to know the words to every Taylor Swift song to generate a summary report on population health trends or next quarter's sales goals by region.
 The compute costs and energy requirements of generative AI models can be high - which is why choosing the right platform and model for the job are imperative.
 Think carefully about just how much IQ your model actually needs, and be aware that some vendors and solutions are more sustainable than others.
-Key questions:

-Do we have the capability to evaluate multiple models?
+Key questions: Do we have the capability to evaluate multiple models?

-Do we have an AI partner that offers us choice and flexibility with model selection?

-Establish an Al governance process In 2018, Google recognized the need to build out a clearly articulated set of Al principles that would dictate the types of services and benchmarks Google would use for Al in its own businesses.27 Today, those principles continue to guide our work including how we map to key frameworks, like the National Institute of Standards and Technology (NIST) AI Risk Management Framework, and support such efforts at the AI Commitments (https://goo.gle/fact-sheet) we recently joined with the White House.
-In this new era of AI transformation, it is key that public sector organizations have thought through and determined their own principles and procedures for use of AI in their organization.
+Do we have an AI partner that offers us choice and flexibility with model selection? oale Establish an Al governance process In 2019 Google recognized the need to build out a clearly articulated set of AI principles that would dictate the types of services and benchmarks Google would use for Al in its own businesses.
+Today, those principles continue to guide our work including how we map to key frameworks, like the National Institute of Standards and Technology (NIST) AI Risk Management Framework, and support such efforts at the AI Commitments we recently joined with the White House.28 In this new era of AI transformation it is key that public sector organizations have thought through and determined their own principles and procedures for use of AI in their organization.
 When a new technology moves as fast as generative AI does, it can be hard to keep up.
-As a strategic partner to our customers, Google Cloud helps public sector leaders chart their path forward with the appropriate frameworks, tools, and governance structures - and ingrain a responsible, consciously cautious approach to AI across your organization.28 Developing a responsible AI framework means addressing complex issues of fairness, interpretability, privacy, and safety and security.
+As a strategic partner to our customers, Google Cloud helps public sector Leaders chart their path forward with the appropriate frameworks, tools, and governance structures - and ingrain a responsible, consciously cautious approach to AI across your organization.29 Developing a responsible AI framework means addressing complex issues of fairness, interpretability, privacy, and safety and security.
 Within Google, we've built an AI and advanced technologies governance program that is aligned with the NIST approach and underpinned by industry-leading research and a growing library of resources, tools, and recommended practices.
 As the impact of AI increases across sectors and societies, it is critical to work towards systems that are fair and inclusive for all.
-As AI advances in making predictions and decisions, interpretability - how AI explains its own logic - becomes a key factor in establishing trust and reliability.
-As Al analyzes more and more data, it must ensure the privacy of individuals and allow them to control access, whether through legal and regulatory requirements or institutional safeguards.
-Finally, as Al develops, unexpected scenarios will arise that require new approaches to safety and security.
-In the face of these challenges, here are some of our recommended best practices: Use a human-centered design approach Identify multiple metrics to assess training and monitoring When possible, directly examine your raw data Understand the limitations of your dataset and model Test, test, test Continue to monitor after deployment Innovate faster with generative Al for organizations.
+As AI advances in making predictions and decisions, interpretabilityhow AI explains its own logic-becomes a key factor in establishing trust and reliability.
+As AI analyzes more and more data, it must ensure the privacy of individuals and allow them to control access, whether through legal and regulatory requirements or institutional safeguards.
+Finally, as AI develops, unexpected scenarios will arise that require new approaches to safety and security.
+In the face of these challenges, here are some of our recommended best practices: Does building in-house give us a new unique service?
+How so?